 Since the original South Broad location opened more than 20 years ago, Cajun Seafood has attracted locals to what they call the “best smelling corner in the city.”
 The Nguyen family boils such spicy, flavorful crawfish that you’ll often find a line extending out the door of the popular seafood market.
 But it’s well worth the wait.
 There are also locations in Treme, Downtown and New Orleans East.

 Is Castnet Seafood the king of New Orleans East?
-So many people credit them for some of the city’s best crawfish — both boiled and live.
+So many people credit this Little Woods market for some of the city’s best crawfish — both boiled and live.
 The crawfish perfectly crawls down that middle ground: Not too spicy and not too bland.

 Big Fisherman Seafood

 Big Fisherman Seafood boils for take-out only, but the Magazine Street seafood market is next to a supermarket and bars.
-Grab a few pounds and head to the Fly at Audubon park for a crawfish picnic.
+Grab a few pounds and head to “The Fly” at Audubon Park for crawfish with a great view.

 Stay connected with NOLA Weekend!